Kroc/pling-z80/docs/pling!.md

 _Pling!_ is so named because an exclamation mark (also known as a "bang" or "pling") is a function that pops the top item off the stack instead of pushing something new on.
 It can be used as a replacement for parameters!

-    1                       # push the value "1" on to the data stack echo !                  # pop a value off the data stack and print it
+    1                       # push the word "1" on to the data stack echo !                  # pop a word off the data stack and print it

-Each value on the stack is opaque.
+Each word on the stack is opaque.
 It's important to understand that if you push a list on to the data stack, you will pop the entire list, not each item one-by-one:

     [ 1 2 3 ]               # push a list on to the stack
     echo !                  # prints "[ 1 2 3 ]"!